 Built by the Dutch prior to the war.

-On January 1, 1942 B-17D 40-3061 piloted by Captain Edwin B. Broadhurts landed at Kendari Airfield, reporting that the airfield had enough fuel and bombs to support U. S. Army Air Force (USAAF) bomber operations.
-Used by y B-17's as a forward staging base until the middle of January 1942.
+On January 1, 1942 the first American aircraft to land at Kendari Airfield was B-17D Flying Fortress 40-3061 piloted by Captain Edwin B. Broadhurts who inspects the runway and facilities and reports the airfield had enough fuel and bombs to support U. S. Army Air Force (USAAF) bomber operations.
+Afterwards, used by B-17's as a forward staging base until the middle of January 1942.